andrej-fischer/EMu/README.md

 # KNOWN BUGS

 There is a known bug when openMP is compiled with the Mac OS compiler gcc version 4.2.1, which leads to random `abort trap:6` crashes.
 If possible, compile with latest gcc version.
-Alternatively, you can set the number of threads manually to one via:
+Alternatively, you can remove the `-fopenmp` flag from the Makefile or set the number of threads manually to one via:

 `export OMP_NUM_THREADS=1; ./EMu --mut 21_breast_cancers.mutations --opp 21_breast_cancers.opportunity --pre ./target/test`